Nelson-Gon/mde/cran-comments.md

 Release Summary

-This is an intial release of `mde`.
-The goal of `mde` is to provide a simple to use yet robust way of exploring missing data.
+This is a resubmission.
+It fixes issues as advised.

 ## Test environments

 * local Windows 10 1903 x86_64, R 3.6.2

 * ubuntu 16.04.6 (on Travis), R 3.5.3